mllrr96/koute/README.md

-# Picked - Quote of the Day App
+# Koute - Quote of the Day App

 A simple, polished "Quote of the Day / Explore quotes" Flutter application.